 Tom Bartnikas, M.D.
-Ph.D. is assistant professor in the Department of Pathology and Laboratory Medicine at Brown University where he studies the role of metals in human health and disease.
+Ph.D. is an associate professor in the Department of Pathology and Laboratory Medicine at Brown University where he studies the role of metals in human health and disease.
 He obtained a B.A. from Cornell University then an M.D.
 Ph.D. from Washington University in St. Louis (Ph.D. in Molecular Cell Biology with Dr. Jonathan Gitlin).
 He did his postdoctoral studies with Drs.
 Nancy Andrews and Mark Fleming at Boston Children's Hospital.
 His work is funded by the National Institutes of Health.

 |Traeger L, Gallitz I, Sekhri R, Bäumer N, Kuhlmann T, Kemming C, Holtkamp M, Müller JC, Karst U, Canonne-Hergaux F, Muckenthaler MU, Bloch DB, Olschewski A, Bartnikas TB, Steinbicker AU.
 "ALK3 undergoes ligand-independent homodimerization and BMP-induced heterodimerization with ALK2."
 Free Radical Biology and Medicine, vol. 129, 2018, pp. 127-137.|